Cannon Hill Park

-Cannon Hill Park is a park located in south Birmingham, England.
+Cannon Hill Park is a park located in Moseley, a suburb in south Birmingham, England.
 It is the most popular park in the city, covering 250 acres consisting of formal, conservation, woodland and sports areas.
-Recreational activities at the park include boating, fishing, bowls, tennis, putting and picnic areas.
+Recreational activities at the park include boating, fishing, bowls, tennis, putting, and picnic areas.

-It also contains Birmingham Wildlife Conservation Park, the mac theatre, and adjacent to the park is Edgbaston Cricket Ground.
+The park is also home to MAC (formerly Midlands Arts Centre), opened in 1962 on the site of the park's lido.
+Directly adjacent to Canon Hill, on the other side of the Rea, is Birmingham Wildlife Conservation Park (BWCP).
+Also on the other side of the river (and across the B4217) is Edgbaston Cricket Ground.